Dimner99/FNO-Flax/README.md

 # Fourier Neural Operator (FNO) Implementation with JAX/Flax

-This repository implements Fourier Neural Operators using JAX and Flax, showcasing four different levels of optimization for distributed training.
+This repository implements 1D Fourier Neural Operator using JAX and Flax, showcasing four different levels of optimization for distributed training.

 ## What is a Fourier Neural Operator (FNO)?